10 Strong Ways To Make Any Narcissist Respect You

 Of course, they will want you to cater to their needs first.

-The basic idea is to give them what they want – attention and praise – in controlled doses to keep their egos puffed up just enough.
+Give them what they want, mainly attention and praise, in controlled doses.
+It will keep their egos puffed up just enough.

 5. Give them gifts and buy them things.